Disjoint covering of bipartite graphs with $s$-clubs: Hardness of t s problem

-In \cite{Dondi2019} it was proven that $MAX$-$DCC(2,3)$ can be solved in polynomial time an the complexity of $MAX$-$DCC(3,3)$ was posed as an open problem.
-In this section we prove that $MAX$-$DCC(t,3)$ is APX-hard for any fixed $t \geq 8$, even in bipartite graphs.
-We will use the following problem, which was proven to be NP-hard to approximate in \cite{chlebik2003}. \begin{np-hard-problem} {Maximum $2$ Bounded $3$-Dimensional Matching problem (Max-2B3DM)}{A set $M \subseteq X \times Y \times Z$ of ordered triples where $X$, $Y$ and $Z$ are disjoint sets and the number of occurrences in $M$ of an element in $X$, $Y$ or $Z$ is bounded by constant $2$.}{The largest matching $M' \subseteq M$, that is, the largest subset such that no two elements of $M$ agree in any coordinate.} \end{np-hard-problem} In order to prove that MAX-DCC($t,3$) with $t\geq 8$ is NP-hard we give an $L$-reduction from (Max-2B3DM).
-We provide the definition of an $L$-reduction and state the following theorem concerning the relationship between approximation algorithms for two optimization problems under an $L$-reduction.
-For more details on $L$-reductions, see \cite{williamson2011design}.
+In \cite{Dondi2019} it was proven that \maxdcc{2}{3} can be solved in polynomial time and the complexity of \maxdcc{3}{3} was posed as an open problem.
+In this section we prove that \maxdcc{t}{3} is APX-hard for any fixed $t \geq 8$, even in bipartite graphs.
+We will use the following problem, which was proven to be NP-hard to approximate in \cite{chlebik2003}. \begin{np-hard-problem} {Maximum $2$ Bounded $3$-Dimensional Matching problem (Max-2B3DM)}{A set $M \subseteq X \times Y \times Z$ of ordered triples where $X$, $Y$ and $Z$ are disjoint sets and the number of occurrences in $M$ of an element in $X$, $Y$ or $Z$ is bounded by constant $2$.}{The largest matching $M' \subseteq M$, that is, the largest subset such that no two elements of $M$ agree in any coordinate.} \end{np-hard-problem} To prove that \maxdcc{t}{3} for \(t \geq 8\) is NP-hard, and to derive its inapproximability bound, we give an \(L\)-reduction from Max-2B3DM.
+To prove that \maxdcc{t}{3} for \(t \geq 8\) is NP-hard, and to derive its inapproximability bound, we give an \(L\)-reduction from Max-2B3DM.

+To make the paper self-contained, we recall the definition of an \(L\)-reduction and the approximation-preserving property that we will use.
+For more details on \(L\)-reductions, see \cite{williamson2011design}.

-Given an instance $I$ of an optimization problem $A$, denote by $opt(I)$ the cost of an optimal solution of $A$ on instance $I$. \begin{definition} Let $A$ and $B$ be two optimization problems with cost function $c_1$ e $c_2$ respectively.
-We have an $L$ -reduction from $A$ to $B$ if there exists two constants $\alpha, \beta > 0$ such that \begin{enumerate} \item For each instance $I_1$ of $A$, we can compute in polynomial time an instance $I_2$ of $P_2$. \item If $I_1$ is an instance of $A$ and $I_2$ is the corresponding instance of $B$, then \item Given a feasible solution $s_2$ of $B$ on instance $I_2$, we can compute from $s_2$ in polynomial time a solution $s_1$ of $A$ on an instance $I_1$ of $A$ such that
+Given an instance \(I\) of an optimization problem \(A\), let \(opt(I)\) denote the value of an optimal solution for \(I\).

+\begin{definition} Let \(A\) and \(B\) be two optimization problems with objective functions \(c_1\) and \(c_2\), respectively.
+We say that there is an \(L\)-reduction from \(A\) to \(B\) if there exist constants \(\alpha,\beta>0\) such that: \begin{enumerate} \item for each instance \(I_1\) of \(A\), one can compute in polynomial time an instance \(I_2\) of \(B\); \item if \(I_1\) is an instance of \(A\) and \(I_2\) is the corresponding instance of \(B\), then